-Summary of "Core Earnings" Adjustments to GAAP
+Summary of Core Earnings Adjustments to GAAP

-Years 1 Ended Decem ber 31,
+Years Ended December 31, 81,

-(Dollars in millions) 2017 2016 2015
+(Dollars in millions) 20 18 2017 2016

+Core Earnings net income \$ 519 \$ 251 \$ 587

-"Core Earnings" adjustments to GAAP:
+Core Earnings adjustments to GAAP:

-Net impact of the removal of SLM BankCo's operations and restructuring and reorganization expense in connection with the Spin-Off (1) s - \$ - \$ (32)

-Net impact of derivative accounting (2) 45 212 543
+Net impact of derivative accounting (1) (90) 45 212

-Net impact of goodwill and acquired intangible
+Net impact of goodwill and acquired intangible assets(2) (47) (23) (36)

-assets (3) (23) (36) (12)

-Net tax effect (4) 19 (82) (196)
+Net income tax effect (3) 13 19 (82)

-Total "Core Earnings" adjustments to GAAP \$ 41 \$ 94 \$ 303
+Total Core Earnings adjustments to GAAP (124) 41 94

+GAAP net income \$ 395 \$ 292 \$ 681

-- (1) SLM BankCo's operations and restructuring and other reorganization expense in connection with the Spin-Off: For "Core Earnings," we have assumed the consumer banking business (SLM BankCo) was never a part of Navient's historical results prior to the deemed distribution of SLM BankCo on April 30, 2014 and we have removed the restructuring and other reorganization expense incurred in connection with the Spin-Off, including the restructuring expenses related to the restructuring initiative launched in second-quarter 2015 to simplify and streamline the Company's management structure post-Spin-Off.
-Excluding these items provides management with a useful basis from which to better evaluate results from ongoing operations against results from prior periods. - Derivative accounting: "Core Earnings" exclude periodic unrealized gains and losses that are caused by the mark-to-market valuations on derivatives that do not qualify for hedge accounting treatment under GAAP as well as the periodic unrealized gains and losses that are a result of ineffectiveness recognized related to effective hedges under GAAP.
-These unrealized gains and losses occur in our FFELP Loans, Private Education Loans and Other business segments.
-Under GAAP, for our derivatives that are held to maturity, the cumulative net unrealized gain or loss over the life of the contract will equal \$0 except for Floor Income Contracts where the cumulative unrealized gain will equal the amount for which we sold the contract.
-In our "Core Earnings" presentation, we recognize the economic effect of these hedges, which generally results in any net settlement cash paid or received being recognized ratably as an interest expense or revenue over the hedged item's life. - (3) Goodwill and acquired intangible assets: Our "Core Earnings" exclude goodwill and intangible asset impairment and amortization of acquired intangible assets. - (4) Net Tax Effect: Such tax effect is based upon our "Core Earnings" effective tax rate for the year.
+Derivative accounting: Core Earnings exclude periodic gains and losses that are caused by the mark-to-market valuations on derivatives that do not qualify for hedge accounting treatment under GAAP as well as the periodic mark-to-market gains and losses that are a result of ineffectiveness recognized related to effective hedges under GAAP.
+These gains and losses occur in our Federal Education Loans, Consumer Lending and Other reportable segments.
+Under GAAP, for our derivatives that are held to maturity, the mark-to-market gain or loss over the life of the contract will equal \$0 except for Floor Income Contracts where the mark-to-market gain will equal the amount for which we sold the contract.
+In our Core Earnings presentation, we recognize the economic effect of these hedges, which generally results in any net settlement cash paid or received being recognized ratably as an interest expense or revenue over the hedged item's life.

+Goodwill and acquired intangible assets: Our Core Earnings exclude goodwill and intangible asset impairment and amortization of acquired intangible assets.

+Net tax effect: Such tax effect is based upon our Core Earnings effective tax rate for the year.

-16. Quarterly Financial Information (unaudited)
+17. Quarterly Financial Information (unaudited)